kbknudsen/PyEIS/README.md

 PyEIS has nine main features:
 - Currently contains 26 built-in equivalent circuits
 - Automated graphical representation in Nyquist and Bode plots with a number of plotting options
-- Capable of importing experimental data from Bio-Logic's EC-Lab '.mpt' and Gamry's '.DTA' files
+- Capable of importing experimental data from Bio-Logic's EC-Lab '*.mpt', Gamry's '*.DTA', and Solartron's '*.z' files
 - Experimental data validation and quality assessment through Boukamp's linear Kramers-Kronig analysis [1] with an automated optimization function that ensures an optimal number of -(RC)- elements ensuring data is neither over- or under-fitted [2]
 - Ability to fit experimental data through the weighed complex non-linear least squares fitting procedure using the lmfit package [3] with any built-in equivalent circuit
 - Batch fitting capabilities that do not require any additional key strokes